Papers & Workshops

 - Participation, youth development and child voice in education and social work – how and why - Kim Miller (Schools and Partnerships Coordinator, Blue Dragon Children’s Foundation)

-- *From the power of the individual to creating systemic change – inspiring students to start where they are - Ben Randall (The Human, Earth Project) *To be confirmed
+- *From the power of the individual to creating systemic change – inspiring students to start where they are - Ben Randall (The Human, Earth Project)

 - The democratic classroom: empowering students through school parliaments - Sarah Kippen and Andrew Back (Parliamentary Education Office, Australian Parliament House, Canberra)

 - Cross-curricular opportunities for integrated active citizenship in the middle years (Years 5-8) - Peter Brett (University of Tasmania)

 - Towards Collectively Empowering “Lived Citizenship Communities” among Diverse Victorian Youth - Marc Pruyn (Monash University)

 - Global Citizenship Education during the pandemic: Learning from #StopAsianHate - Dr. Eun-Ji Amy Kim (Griffith University)

 Youth disengagement from formal politics: Addressing causes and solutions through civics and citizenship education - Jasmine Xu (Methodist Ladies’ College)

 - Teacher education practices for contemporary issues through the global sustainable development goals (SDGS) - Suzanne Macqueen, Kate Ferguson-Patrick, Ruth Reynolds (University of Newcastle)

 - From active to activist citizenship education - Bryan Smith (James Cook University), Keith Heggart (University of Technology Sydney), Jia Ying Neoh, Yeow-Tong Chia (The University of Sydney)

 Youth as change agents are our future - Deb Green and Debbie Price (Education Futures, University of South Australia)